nikhilbedi/Infection/README.md

 ```
 java Scene tests/total_chain.xml khan
 ```
-This will infect user 'Nikhil' using limit infection and only allowing a soft max of 5 infections.
+This will infect user 'Nikhil' using limit infection and only allow a soft max of 5 infections.
 The file used is total_separate_components.xml.
 ```
 java Scene tests/total_separate_components.xml nikhil limit 5
 ```

 Additional Features
 ----
 Within the **tests/** folder, there is an xml_creator.py.
 This file can be used to generate random xml files with passed in number of users and a random set of edges (student-coach relationships).
-To use this file, make sure you're current working directory is under the tests/ folder and use the following format:
+To use this file, make sure your current working directory is under the tests/ folder and use the following format:
 ```
 python xml_creator.py <number_of_users>
 ```